suryajeetlondhe/flutter_interview_questions/README.md

 my code cleaner and more concise."

 ---

-139) 🔹What are the Different Types of Data in Dart?
+139.🔹What are the Different Types of Data in Dart?
+---
 In Dart, data types represent the kind of data that can be stored in a variable.
+Dart supports
-Dart supports both primitive and complex data types, allowing for flexibility and efficient handling of different kinds of information.
+     both primitive and complex data types, allowing for flexibility and efficient handling of different kinds of information.